matthew-gigl-db/hlsFHIRDemo/src/FHIR_Workshop/setup/BRICKSTER README.md

 ***

 1. Turn on all previews
-1. Change the display name of the workspace
+1. Change the display name of the workspace to "<customer's name> FHIR Ingestion Workshop"
 1. Turn on the following developer settings:
     - New Charts
     - Tabbed Notebooks